vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/README.md

 - Select the Kubernetes version.
   - Use `make list-versions` to list supported Kubernetes versions.
 - Run the artifacts container for the selected Kubernetes version using `make run-artifacts-container KUBERNETES_VERSION=v1.22.13+vmware.1`.
-  - Default port used by the container is 8080 but this can be configured using the `ARTIFACTS_CONTAINER_PORT` parameter.
+  - Default port used by the artifacts container is `8081` but this can be configured using the `ARTIFACTS_CONTAINER_PORT` parameter.
 - Run the image-builder container to build the node image(use `make build-node-image` target).
-  - When building photon images make sure to open ports from `8000` to `9000` or else refer to this [document](./docs/examples/configuring_packer_http_port.md) to customize the ports.
+  - Default port used the image-builder containter is `8082` but this can be configured using the `PACKER_HTTP_PORT`.
 - Once the OVA is generated upload the OVA to a [content library](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-897EEEC2-B378-41A7-B92B-D1159B5F6095.html) used by the supervisor.
 - To clean the containers and artifacts use the `make clean` target.